-3. In the Edit File Group dialog, select the Display Columns tab, then select the Process Columns sub-tab.
+- 1. In the Explorer task pane, right-click the file group and then select Edit. - 2.
+In the Edit File Group dialog, select the Display Columns tab, then select the Process Columns sub-tab.

 Defining the display columns

 You can configure the columns to display in the Process Status dialog for this file group, as well as certain attributes about those columns.
 You can specify which columns are searchable, define alternate header text, and define the column width.